Is the Faculty of Party Wall Surveyors Disciplinary Panel fit for purpose?

 I, Mr Director on behalf of Barn Cottages Ltd serve upon you…. [name removed]

 Barn Cottages Ltd is a corporate body, Barn Cottage Ltd cannot read, write or go to the Post Office… Good morning Mr/Ms Barn Cottage Ltd, how are you this morning?
-It is not going to happen, therefore, somebody has to carry out this function on their behalf, in this instance the director.
+It is not going to happen, therefore, somebody has to carry out this function on its behalf, in this instance the director (I was actually authorised to act on behalf of the director)

 What is wrong with this? does it make the notice invalid?